 The first step in this process is asking Google what the best destination is in a particular month.
 My muscles can’t handle cold weather, unfortunately, so I have to go to a warm country.

 For example, when is the best time to visit Lisbon?

 The best time to visit Lisbon is either from March to May or September to October, because the weather is still warm, hotel rates are cheaper and there are fewer crowds than in summer.
 In those seasons, you might also be able to squeeze in a few beach days.
 The summer sees hot temperatures and crowded shores. – First hit on Google

 “Nothing develops intelligence like travel.” – Emile Zola

 Step 2 – Find accessible accommodation

-In the email, I’ll ask for the wheelchair accessible room and bathroom, including pictures and measurements.
-After receiving this information, I’ll decide for myself if it’s good enough.
-I’ll ask about the availability, but I won’t do the actual booking yet.
-First, I’ll have to search for flights.
+I’ll ask for the wheelchair accessible bedroom and bathroom, including pictures and measurements.
+I will decide for myself, after receiving this information, whether it’s good enough.
+Then, I’ll check the availability but I’m not going to make the actual booking yet.
+First, I’m going to have to search for flights.

-Sometimes I’ll also check websites for accessible accommodation.
+Sometimes I also check websites for accessible accommodation.
 My favorite ones are (I will update this list regularly) :